vitercik/ai4algs_25/project.md

 ---

 ## Final project grading: Course relevance
 The final project is graded out of 30 points (10 for the in-class presentation and 20 for the final report).
 Naturally, the project must be clearly about AI for algorithmic reasoning & optimization.
-Projects **not related to the course will receive 0 of the 30 final project points** (this would be like turning in your physics problem set to your literature course and expecting credit).
+Projects **not related to the course will receive 0 of the 30 final project points**.

 In-scope examples include:
 - Algorithmic reasoning as a lens to understand ML models (aligning with the lectures from **10/7–10/16**)